funtoo/core-kit/sys-devel/gcc/README.txt

 Other important notes on this ebuild:

 * mudflap is enabled by default.
-* lto is disabled by default.
+* lto is enabled by default.
-* test is not currently supported.
+* test is now supported and encouraged.
-* objc-gc is enabled by default when objc is enabled.
+* objc-gc is enabled by USE flag 'objc-gc'.
-* gcj is not currently supported by this ebuild.
+* graphite is supported by this ebuild.
-* graphite is not currently supported by this ebuild.
+* hardened is supported, but we use 'link_now', 'pie' & 'ssp' USE flags to control those features directly.
-* hardened is now supported, but we have deprecated the nopie and nossp USE flags from gentoo.
+* go support is not tested and may be removed in the future (breaks when pulling libffi on multilib.)